Virginia Divorce Requirements

 Register to vote.
 Get a driver's license.
 Get a job.
 Open charge accounts.
 Register your car.
 Take out a library card.
 The list is endless.
 But whatever you do, do not maintain a residence in another state that could imply that you do not intend to remain in the state from which you file.Back to Top

 Virginia has counties that govern which court your divorce will take place in.
 This is called venue.
 The divorce must be filed where either the plaintiff or defendant resides or where either is regularly employed or has a place of business.Back to Top

-There are three principal players involved in your marriage that will also be involved in your divorce: you, your spouse, and the Commonwealth.
+There are three principal players involved in your marriage that will also be involved in your divorce: you, your spouse, and the state.
 You cannot simply break up, saddle your charger, and ride off into the sunset.
-Among other legal considerations, you have to give the Commonwealth an acceptable reason why you should be allowed to break up.
+Among other legal considerations, you have to give the state an acceptable reason why you should be allowed to break up.
 The reason is known as the ground for your divorce.
 Over the years each state has enacted legislation that governs acceptable grounds.

 Grounds for Divorce in Virginia are:

-(1) Adultery; or for sodomy or buggery committed outside the marriage;
+(1) Adultery; or for sodomy or buggery committed

 (2) Where either of the parties subsequent to the marriage has been convicted of a felony, sentenced to confinement for more than one year and confined for such felony subsequent to such conviction, and cohabitation has not been resumed after knowledge of such confinement (in which case no pardon granted to the party so sentenced shall restore such party to his or her conjugal rights);

 (3) Where either party has been guilty of cruelty, caused reasonable apprehension of bodily hurt, or willfully deserted or abandoned the other, such divorce may be decreed to the innocent party after a period of one year from the date of such act; or